Smart Monitor automatically monitors your search term groups and proactively alerts you of key competitor movements

 Share of clicks: The change in the competitor’s share of clicks over the time period specified (Green if in your favour, red if not in your favour)

-Date range: Smart Monitor captures and analyzes competitor movements for the last 14 days, comparing market activity of the last 7 days with the previous 7 days.
+Date range: Smart Monitor captures and analyses competitor movements for the last 14 days, comparing market activity of the last 7 days with the previous 7 days.
 The date range will specify the 14 days monitored to catch that alert’s movement.